 MRI can be elaborated as Magnetic Resonance Imaging.
 It is a fast and useful innovation that helps medical professionals study body anatomy and body parts that is of interest.
 The scanner depends on biological parameters like longitudinal relaxation time(T1), variable image contrast, proton density & transverse relaxation time(T2) that are obtained by utilizing variable pulse sequence and changing imagining parameters.
-Images produced depending on proton density and signal intensities on T1 & T2 relate to special characteristics of tissues.
+Signal intensities T1 & T2 and proton density-dependent images relate to special characteristics of tissues.

 The multiplanar capability of MRI, we can optimize the imaging plane for the particular atomic area under observation.
 The relationship between lesions and eloquent brain areas can be obtained precisely.
 Blood flow data and vascular anatomy can be obtained with the help of MR angiography and flow-sensitive pulse sequences.
 We can even study brain functions with the help of MRIs.
 MR spectroscopy can be used to study tissue metabolism and biochemistry.
 MRI technology is continuously evolving with advancement in medical technology.